aquasecurity/tracee/Readme.md

 ## Quickstart

 To quickly try Tracee use one of the following snippets.
 For a more complete installation guide, check out the [Installation section][installation].
 Tracee should run on most common Linux distributions and kernels.
 For compatibility information see the [Prerequisites][prereqs] page.
-MacOS users, please read it too.
+Mac users, please read [this FAQ](macfaq).

 ### Using Docker